OUR STORY

 Join us as we explore the magic of storytelling and the vibrant spirit of the Southwest!

-For over twenty-five years, Jackie Kane has been a visionary force in creating, producing, and directing live award shows and major festivals across both coasts.
-Her journey began in the vibrant cultural landscape of NYC in the 80s, where she honed her craft alongside David Maldonado, managing iconic artists like Ruben Blades, Marc Anthony, and Menudo.
-This experience immersed her deeply in the rich tapestry of Latin culture.
+• For over twenty-five years, Jacalyn “Jackie” Kane has been a visionary force in creating, producing, and directing live award shows, theatrical events, and major music festivals across both coasts.
+Her journey began in the vibrant cultural landscape of 1980s New York City, where she worked alongside David Maldonado and helped manage legendary Latin artists such as Rubén Blades, Marc Anthony, and Menudo—an experience that immersed her deeply in the richness of Latin music and storytelling.

-Some years ago, Jacalyn's passion for storytelling led her to produce and direct The First Americans In The Arts Awards in LA.
-This prestigious event celebrated the artistic achievements of Native American talents such as Wes Studi, Zahn McClarnon, and Rita Coolidge.
-Through Kane Productions, she's brought to life The Whole Earth Festival in LA and orchestrated countless sold-out concerts featuring legends like Kris Kristofferson, Jackson Browne, Stephen Stills, Lila Downs, Mavis Staples, Leon Russell, America, Natalie Cole, and Judy Collins.
+Driven by a passion for honoring underrepresented voices, Jacalyn went on to produce and direct the prestigious First Americans in the Arts Awards in Los Angeles, celebrating Native American talents like Wes Studi, Zahn McClarnon, Rita Coolidge, and Adam Beach.
+Through her company Kane Productions, she brought to life the Whole Earth Festival at Balboa Park and produced sold-out concerts for icons including Kris Kristofferson, Jackson Browne, Lila Downs, Judy Collins, Mavis Staples, and Natalie Cole.

 He also directed episodes of Who’s the Boss, 227, Brothers, What’s Happening, Charles in Charge, The Fanelli Boys, Lost on Earth, Claude’s Crib, among others, and produced and directed the NBC series Pacific Station, Mommies, and Platypus Man for UPN.
 He is the author of the screenplays It’s All Happening at the Zoo for Paramount Pictures, Inside Source, Lola, The Sum of Nine, and the teleplay, The Fixer.
 Gary currently lives in Santa Fe, New Mexico, with his wife, Jacalyn Kane, and their dog, Missy.